 Impact Academy strives to keep parents/guardians abreast of their student's academic progress and has established regular reporting periods.
 Parents and students may always check PowerSchool on our website to see updated grades.
-Progress reports are sent home approximately every 6-12 weeks.
+Progress reports are sent home approximately every 10 weeks.
 Mid-semester student led conferences are scheduled during which time students review their progress with the parent/guardian and advisor.
 During the conference, copies of mid-term grade reports are distributed.
 Official grades are issued at the end of each semester.
-The transcript includes an academic grade or progress mark, citizenship mark, report of attendance, and teacher comments.
+The transcript includes an academic grade and associated grade point average (GPA).